Inkdecker/Inkdrawing/README.md

 	- 04.12.2024: Ability to create Rainmeter profiles to export the slideshows.
 	- 30.12.2024: Main functions available from commande line.
 	- 28.03.2025: Search function for the image presets.

-	- (New) 07.04.2025: Added color labels to the image preset table.
+	- 07.04.2025: Added color labels to the image preset table.

+	- (New) 18.04.2025: Renamed from session_drawing to Inkdrawing.

 ##### Supported files :  .jpg, .jpeg, .png, .webp, .tiff, .jfif, .bmp

 # Usage
-[Download](https://github.com/Inkdecker/session_drawing/releases/download/1.1/session_drawing.exe) and run the executable, no installation needed.
+[Download](https://github.com/Inkdecker/Inkdrawing/releases/latest/download/Inkdrawing.exe) and run the executable, no installation needed.

 1 - Click **"Add Folders"**, then select 1 or more folders containing image files **(.jpg, .jpeg, .png, .webp, .tiff, .jfif, .bmp)** you wish to use for practice.